ENGL 350 Advanced Expository Writing

 Topic Paper Assignments (3)

 The student will write 3 short essays on selected topics in specified modes.
-Each paper must be 1300–2000 words in length and written in current MLA format.
-The student must also submit a Topic Paper Reflection the following module in order to submit the next paper in future modules/weeks.
+Each paper must be 1300–2000 words, include 3-5 reliable sources, and be written in current MLA format.
+The student must also submit a Topic Paper Reflection in the following module in order to submit the next paper in future modules/weeks.
 (CLO: D, E, F, G)

 Capstone Research Paper Assignment